Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 \subsection{Model parameters and preliminary discussion of the obtained modification of the T-model potential}

 The model contains 5 parameters: $m^2>0$, $\lambda>0$, $\xi>0$, $V_1<0$ and $V_2<0$.
 This allows us to hope that by fitting the parameters it will be possible to obtain agreement between the predictions of the model and the existing observational data (and, possibly, future ones).
-But in this paper I will limit myself to studying the possibilities of solving the problem of initial conditions for inflation.
+But in this paper we will restrict ourselves to studying the possibilities of solving the problem of the initial conditions for inflation and its connection with the problem of the initial cosmological singularity.

 As we have seen, if $\phi=0$ is a vacuum state with zero energy density, then, instead of the parameter $V_1$, it is convenient to use the parameter $\zeta_v$ defined by Eq.(\ref{zeta in vac 0}).
 As noted above, the canonical variable $\varphi=0$ when $\phi=0$.
 Expanding the TMT effective potential (\ref{Veff varphi tanh}) near $\varphi=0$ we obtain the following expression for the square of the inflaton effective mass